quentinsf/icsv2ledger/README.md

 * It stores the history in a mapping file, for converting transaction descriptions onto account/payee names.
 You can also edit this by hand.
 It can load this in future as the basis of its guesses.
 It uses simple string-matching by default, but if you put a '/' at the start and end of a string it will instead be interpreted as a regular expression.

 * The account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
-(It runs 'ledger --format %(account) reg" to get the names')
+(It runs `ledger accounts` to get the names)

 To use icsv2ledger you need to create a config file.
 The default config file is called .icsv2ledger in the current directory.